yus8yus8/java-design-patterns/bulkhead/README.md

 ## Intent

 A type of application design that is tolerant of failure.
-In a bulkhead architecture, elements of an application are isolated into pools so that if one fails, it will not exhaust resources of others applications.
+In a bulkhead architecture, elements of an application are isolated into pools so that if one fails, it will not exhaust resources of other applications.
 The others will continue to function.

 ## Explanation